-Data analysis will show that 10-20% of disadvantaged pupils will have made accelerated progress.
+Data analysis will show that 10,000/ of Data analysis will show that 10-20% of disadvantaged pupils will have made accelerated progress.
 Data analysis will show that QFT and targeted and personalised interventions will have had a positive impact on the progress of disadvantaged pupils.
-To ensure that disadvantaged children have access to specialist speech and language support in order to make progress.
 Assessment and observations indicate that children have made progress from baseline assessments by accessing the specialist support needed in both speech and oral language development.
 The triangulation of evidence such as FACT/+, support plans, books and assessment data will highlight progress.
-To ensure that disadvantage pupils maintain at least the standard of attainment they achieved at the end of the previous academic year in maths and those who have fallen behind make accelerated progress to catch up.
 Data analysis will show that 90-100% of disadvantaged pupils will have made expected progress from the previous summer.
 Data analysis will show that 10-20% of disadvantaged pupils will have made accelerated progress.
 Data analysis will show that QFT and targeted and personalised interventions will have had a positive impact on the progress of disadvantaged pupils.
-To ensure that disadvantaged pupils are exposed to a breadth of experiences that enable them to contextualise their learning.
 The school's curriculum provides pupil's with challenging, exciting and varied activities to instil a love of learning amongst disadvantaged pupils.
 The curriculum provides opportunities for varied experiences such as off-site visits, visits to school from significant people and/or organisations to make learning memorable.
-Children will have access to enriching extracurricular activities both during school and outside of school hours.
+Children will have access to enriching extra- curricular activities both during school and outside of school hours.
 Pupil questionnaires will demonstrate a love for learning and engagement in school life beyond the classroom.
-To achieve and sustain improved well-being for all pupils in our school, particularly disadvantaged pupils.
 Pupil and parent questionnaires will show that the parents of pupils (particularly disadvantaged pupils) feel supported and where possible additional barriers to learning and school life were alleviated where possible.

-Disadvantaged pupils who were identified

-as Persistent absentees would have

-improved attendance year on year.
+Disadvantaged pupils who were identified as Persistent absentees would have improved attendance year on year. -- ---